Morgantown, West Virginia: History

 Lunchtime for two boys employed at the Economy Glass Works in Morgantown, 1908.
 Photo by Lewis Hine.

 Morgantown's history is closely tied to the Anglo-French struggle for this territory.
 Until the Treaty of Paris in 1763, what is now known as Morgantown was greatly contested by white settlers and Native Americans, and by British and French soldiers.
 The treaty decided the issue in favor of the British, but Indian fighting continued almost to the beginning of the American Revolutionary War in 1775.

 Zackquill Morgan and David Morgan, sons of Morgan Morgan, entered the area of Virginia that would become Morgantown around 1767, although others, such as Thomas Decker, were recorded as attempting to settle in the area a decade earlier.
 Zackquill and David lived here for a few years and eventually built Fort Morgan in present-day Downtown Morgantown in 1772.
 Several forts were built in the area during this time: Fort Pierpont near the Cheat River, in 1769; Fort Coburn, near Dorsey's Knob, in 1770.
 Fort Morgan, at the present site of Morgantown, in 1772; Fort Dinwiddie, north several miles at Stewartstown, in 1772; Fort Martin, several miles north on the Monongahela River, in 1773; Fort Burris in the present-day Suncrest area of Morgantown, in 1774; and Fort Kern in the present-day Greenmont area of Morgantown, in 1774, in addition to other, smaller forts.

 Zackquill Morgan settled the area about 1772 by establishing a homestead near present-day Fayette Street and University Avenue.
 Morgan fought in both the French and Indian War and the American Revolutionary War, rising to the rank of colonel.
 By 1783, following his wartime duties, Colonel Morgan commissioned Major William Haymond to survey his land and divide it into streets and lots.
 Colonel Morgan then received a legal certificate for 400 acre in the area of his settlement near the mouth of Decker's Creek.
 50 acre were appropriated for Morgan's Town by the Virginia General Assembly in October 1785.
+Notable early structures still standing in Morgantown, include the Old Stone House, built in 1795 by Jacob Nuce on Long Alley (the modern-day Chestnut Street) and the John Rogers family home on Foundry Street, built in 1840 and occupied as of 2011 by the Dering Funeral Home.

 On February 3, 1838, the Virginia General Assembly enacted a municipal charter incorporating the city, now with a population of about 700, as Morgantown, Virginia.
 The town became part of the newly created state of West Virginia on June 20, 1863, through the Reorganized Government of Virginia.